2010 Swedish general election: Government formation

 The Alliance formed the new government with Reinfeldt continuing as prime minister.
 His cabinet has 24 ministers, three more than the previous one.
 The Moderates received 13 posts, an increase of three from their previous count, with the Liberals (4), Centre (4) and Christian Democrats (3) not gaining or losing ministers.
 Jan Björklund, the leader of the Liberal Party, was promoted to Deputy Prime Minister replacing Maud Olofsson.
 Carl Bildt remained Foreign Minister and Anders Borg remained Minister for Finance.
 The new ministers are Stefan Attefall, the Minister for Public Administration and Housing at the Ministry of Health and Social Affairs; Ulf Kristersson, replacing Cristina Husmark Pehrsson as Minister for Social Security; Erik Ullenhag, the Minister for Integration at the Ministry of Employment; Hillevi Engström, the Minister for Employment; Anna-Karin Hatt, the Minister for Information Technology and Regional Affairs at the Ministry of Enterprise, Energy and Communications; Peter Norman, replacing Mats Odell as Minister for Financial Markets; and Catharina Elmsäter-Svärd, replacing Åsa Torstensson as Minister for Communications.
 Tobias Krantz, former Minister of Higher Education at the Ministry of Education and Research, is leaving with no successor having been named.

 After the formation of the new government, Reinfeldt issued a 27-page government policy statement, saying it would "seek broad and responsible solutions", and that it would "be natural to hold regular discussions with primarily the Green Party but also the Social Democratic Party where appropriate".

+Criticism

+Representatives of the Danish parties Venstre, De Konservative, and Dansk Folkeparti criticized Sweden during the 2010 election campaign after TV4 stopped the Sweden Democrats' election commercial.
+Venstre's foreign affairs spokesman, Michael Aastrup Jensen, said he would raise the issue of Swedish political censorship at the next meeting of the Council of Europe and propose that the council send election observers to Sweden ahead of the election on 19 September.